EmreCenk/Plot-Twist-Discord-Bot/README.md

 # Plot Twist Bot
-A discord bot that makes you question everything you've ever known.
+A discord bot that makes you question everything